 - Make dough: Add melted butter and flour to the bowl.
 Mix on low until combined.

 - Knead dough: Once ingredients are combined, increase speed to medium and knead dough for 5 minutes.

-- Boil pretzels: Bring water and baking to a boil in a large pot.
-Place pretzels (2 at a time) in the baking soda bath and boil for 30 seconds.
+7. Boil pretzels: Bring water and baking soda to a boil in a large pot.
+Place pretzels (two at a time) in the baking soda bath and boil for 30 seconds (refer to video for visuals).
 Place on baking sheet and immediately add coarse salt.

 Frequently Asked Questions

-How to soften a soft pretzel: After a few days the pretzel may harden.
 A trick I learned is to take a lightly dampened paper towel and wrap it around the pretzel.
-Microwave on 50% power level for 10 to 15 seconds until the pretzel is warm and soft.
+Microwave on 50% power level for 10 to 15 seconds until it is warm and soft.

 Homemade Soft Pretzels

 - 1 ¼ cup (295 mL) warm water, about 105° F to 110° F